a volcano erupting in the middle of a forest

 “Personally I find most ‘trip reports’ that only focus on the airport lounges, airplane seat, food, and big chain hotels pretty boring.
 The destination is much more important to me.
 The F or even C seat on airline X is pretty much the same whatever the route.
 Same with lounges.
 And generic big chain hotels.
 But I guess there must be people out there who do care about that sort of thing for some reason.”

-This comment — which was posted here by FlyerTalk member glennaa11 — is one of many which I read on FlyerTalk, Milepoint, and in the comments sections of weblogs…
+This comment — which was posted here by FlyerTalk member glennaa11 — is one of many which I read on FlyerTalk and in the comments sections of weblogs…

-…including The Gate — and this is my attempt at a response to glennaa11, based upon my experience.
+…including The Gate With Brian Cohen — and this is my attempt at a response to glennaa11, based upon my experience.

-Whenever I post an article here at The Gate, I attempt to determine what you want to read — suggestions from you are always welcome, by the way.
-Sometimes it is the big news of the day.
-Sometimes it is about frequent travel loyalty program miles and points.
+Whenever I post an article here at The Gate With Brian Cohen, I attempt to determine what you want to read — and suggestions from you are always welcome, by the way.
+Sometimes it is news that may affect you.
+Sometimes it is about frequent travel membership program miles and points.
 Sometimes it is an offer from which you might benefit.
 Sometimes it is a weather report for a travel alert.
 Sometimes it is simply something which happens to be on my mind…

 …and sometimes it is a trip report or a review of a place where I visited or experienced.